 Brinda was married to King Jalandhar.
 Brinda due to her devotion to Lord Vishnu and piousness provided King Jalandhar with incredible powers.
 Due to Jalandhar’s invincibility, he started attacking other Gods, and none of them were able to defeat him.
 They requested Lord Vishnu – the preserver in the Trinity – to find a solution as a last resort.

 When leaving for war with Lord Shiva, King Jalandhar’s wife Brinda went for meditation and prayed for his victory till he returns.
 Lord Vishnu disguised himself as Jalandhar and went to see Brinda.
 Seeing her husband return, Brinda left her meditation.

-With her meditation interrupted, Jalandhar lost his power and was killed by Shiva and his head fell in Brinda’s palace.
+With her meditation interrupted, Jalandhar lost his power and was killed by Shiva and his head fell into Brinda’s palace.

 Seeing this she realized it was not her husband but Lord Vishnu.
 Out of anger, Brinda cursed Lord Vishnu to transform into a black Shaligram stone and to be separated from his wife.
 Following this, Brinda herself committed self-immolation, and the gods (or Vishnu himself) transferred her soul to a plant, which was henceforth called Tulsi.

 Lord Vishnu also blessed Brinda that in her next birth she will marry him.
 Hence, to commemorate this event, the ceremony of the Tulsi marriage (Vivah) is performed.